flomasterw/App-Market-Analysis/README.md

 # App-Market-Analysis: Apple Store and Google Play Store
-Author: Shiying Wang, Ruochen Zhong, Qing Gao
+Authors: Shiying Wang, Ruochen Zhong, Qing Gao

-This is a final project for a statistic course from UC Davis.
+This is a final project for a Statistics course from UC Davis.
 The original project notebook can be found [here](https://github.com/fsywang/App-Market-Analysis/blob/master/script/full-project-notebook.ipynb).

 # Motivatin